mbridak/not1mm/README.md

 - {MYCALL} Sends the station call.
 - {HISCALL} Send what's in the callsign field.
 - {SNT} Sends 5nn
 - {SENTNR} Sends whats in the SentNR field.

+## Editing macro keys (Persistent)

+To edit the macros in a more persistent way.
+Choose `File` > `Edit CW Macros`.
+This will open your systems registered text editor with current macros loaded.
+When your done just save the file and close the editor.
+The logger will then reload the macros.
+This will persist across until you change them again.

 ## cty.dat and QRZ lookups for distance and bearing